 As others have pointed out, the movie is also really weirdly paced, with one of the most intense things that ever happens in it occurring near the very beginning.
 After it goes down, it’s pretty baffling that a lot of the activity going forward is actually less intense, not to mention the fact that the characters don’t immediately run for the hills afterward.

 Outside of the scares, the movie definitely needed some tightening up in a few other places, one of which is the editing.
-Scenes are just really weirdly paced, especially in the opening act; we get the sense that there was probably a lot more there originally, but there was some studio mandate to chop the final edit down to 90 minutes, resulting in a series of awkwardly paced scenes.
+Scenes are just really weirdly paced, especially in the opening act; we get the sense that there was probably a lot more there originally, but there was some studio mandate to chop the final edit down to 90 minutes.
 Even the music will sometimes be weirdly cut; I recall one specific moment during a flashback where the score appeared to suddenly jump up as if a scene before it was removed and the music placement wasn’t adjusted at all.
 In subtle ways, the whole movie just gives off the feeling that something went slightly wrong behind the scenes within the final stretch of production; we can practically hear the arguments in the edit bay while we’re in the theater.

 This all sounds pretty negative, but I didn’t really hate The Nun.
 I’ve seen way worse horror movies this year (Insidious: The Last Key comes to mind).
 There’s a lot to like, including Taissa Farmiga and Demián Bichir’s performances.
 I enjoyed both of those characters, and I appreciate that the movie keeps up the series’ optimism and themes of faith and spirituality.
 Some of the dialogue is surprisingly bad considering this is written by the same guy who wrote the fabulous Annabelle: Creation, but everyone does their best.
 Even Jonas Bloquet isn’t terrible as Frenchie even though his character does not need to be in the movie at all.
 Why does a film about an evil demon nun need so much comedic relief?
 The visuals of The Nun are also superb; I appreciate Hardy’s desire to create sort of a modern-day Hammer film, and he does fill the movie with a consistently creepy vibe.
 Plot-wise, I also like where this movie goes and what it reveals about the nature of the abbey.
 If I just read the Wikipedia summary of the film, I would think it sounded great, but it sadly just doesn’t quite come together on the screen.